ssfsx17/ffpnp/readable.md

 enemies as possible.
 Your P-Eva and P-Def are halved.

-Plot Armor Enemies are only compelled in this manner for their first action per turn.
+Plot Armor Enemies are only compelled in this manner for their first action per turn, and have no modifier to P-Eva or P-Def.

 ### Status: Circle of Scorn

-Causes Physical damage during the status phase.
+Causes Physical damage during the status phase, ignoring Eva and Def.
 The damage is equal to 10% of your maximum HP.

 ### Status: Collective Unconscious

 Restores HP during the status phase.
 The amount restored is equal to your Level
 \* Stamina \* 0.05.
-You also take 10% less damage.
+Incoming Potency for damage is also decreased by 10.

 ### Status: Combust

-Causes Unaspected damage during the status phase.
+Causes Unaspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 5% of your maximum HP.

 ### Status: Combustra

-Causes Unaspected damage during the status phase.
+Causes Unaspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 10% of your maximum HP.

 ### Status: Combustga

-Causes Unaspected damage during the status phase.
+Causes Unaspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 15% of your maximum HP.

 ### Status: Confuse